Lap Band Erosion &

 "Patients who experience erosion have the same amount of weight loss as patients who do not experience it."

-While you would need to have the band removed if erosion has occurred, converting to a different type of bariatric surgery is effective.
+While you would need to have your lap band removed if erosion has occurred, converting to a different type of bariatric surgery is usually very effective.
 Conversions have also been found to have much better results than rebanding.2

 Conversion to the duodenal switch usually results in a bit more weight loss than gastric bypass, but this comes at a risk of a significantly longer operation time and much higher complication rate.3